 The FIRE movement (Financial Independence Retire Early) is becoming more and popular, and it’s one that I’m a tiny bit obsessed with.

 So I decided to write this post introducing early retirement and explaining the super simple math behind it.
-I’m going to spill the (not-so-secret) secret behind how to retire early!
+I’m going to spill the (not-so-secret) secret behind how to retire early.

 I am seriously excited to bring you this post about early retirement and financial independence.
-It was less than a year ago that I started learning all about this subject and I can honestly say it’s changed my life.

 This is exactly what early retirement and financial independence allows and provides; the freedom and security to live life the way you want to.